 Coolspring Corn Maze.

-As the name suggests, Coolspring Corn Maze is known not for its pumpkin patches, but for its Corn Maze, which USA Today recently named the No. 1 corn maze in the nation in the 2016 USAToday's Reader's Choice Awards.
+As the name suggests, Coolspring Corn Maze is known not for its pumpkin patches, but for its corn maze, which was named the best in the nation in the 2016 USAToday's Reader's Choice Awards.
 This year, the maze's theme is “Heroes of the Corn,” with an outline depicting Superman, Spider-Man, Wonder Woman and more.

-It costs $9.95 for access to the corn maze, an indoor hay maze, a hay ride, 40-foot mountain slides, a barn yard board game, a 40-foot-tall jumping pad and a pedal tractor race track.
-For an additional cost, Coolspring has attractions such as mechanical bull rides, pony rides and a pumpkin blaster which shoots pumpkins at targets up to 1,000 feet away.
+Admission is $12 and includes the corn maze, an indoor hay maze, a hay ride, 40-foot mountain slides, a barn yard board game, a 40-foot-tall jumping pad and a pedal tractor race track.
+For an additional cost, Coolspring has attractions such as a pumpkin blaster which shoots pumpkins at targets up to 1,000 feet away.

 Coolspring Corn Maze is located at 537 Franklin Road, Mercer; 724/699-3221, coolspringmaze.com.